-- a.
+- 2. Click on the link to the national registry - 3.
+Select the public reports link at the bottom of the page.
+The user can choose from: - a.
 User details unchanged, updated, created - b.
 Account details unchanged, updated, created - c.
 Operator holding account unchanged, updated, created